 27.16.a Beacon in 6GHz band

 A STA shall transmit Beacons as defined in subclause 11.1 Synchronization and 10.6 Multiple Rate Support with the exception defined in 27.16.a.

-A STA may transmit its Beacons in HE SU PPDU.
-If a STA tranmsit a Beacon in HE SU PPDU, the STA shall use the BW no wider than the narrowest operation BW of all associated STAs.
 An HE STA may transmit Beacon frames in non-HT duplicate PPDUs.